-How do you define "Early Childhood?"
+How do you define “Early Childhood”?

 What does “mid-career” mean?

-At this stage, we are tentatively defining "mid-career" as individuals for whom at least two of the following statements are true:
+We define “mid-career” as individuals for whom at least two of the following statements are true:

 Five or more years of professional experience in early childhood work, policy work, healthcare, social services, community organizing, or a related field.

-Direct experience in a leadership role with a coalition or advocacy organization.
+Direct experience in a leadership role with a coalition or advocacy organization

-At least one year of experience managing a program, project, or team (including your own center or business).
+At least one year of experience managing a program, project, or team (including your own center or business.)

 Hold a bachelor’s or master’s degree in education, early childhood, public policy, social work, public health, or a related degree.